 This highly prized Blueridge BR-280 dreadnought is a rare edition guitar.
-It is constructed from very old, and highly figured Brazilian rosewood back and sides, along with a Sitka top.
+Constructed from very old, and highly figured Brazilian rosewood back and sides, along with a Sitka top.
 Consequently, this guitar has a mid-range tone heard in many early guitars.
-Also, as is also the case with Indian Rosewood guitars, tonally it does not thin out in high neck positions.
+Also, as is the case with Indian Rosewood guitars, tonally it does not thin out in high neck positions.
 Additionally, all the bindings of this guitar have abalone pearl inlay in the traditional Martin style.

 In guitar-making, timber of this type was widely used up until the late 60s.
 As a result, classic vintage instruments such as the 1959 Gibson Les Paul and the 1940s Martin OOO-28 have become highly collectible, in most part, because of the use of Brazilian rosewood, in their construction.